-Many surgeries to relieve spinal nerve compression include a procedure called spinal fusion.
-A fusion permanently connects (fuses) two or more vertebra to each other to offer extra support.
-Fusion is used to help the spine regain stability after the surgical removal of bone, disc, and other tissues.
+Many surgeries for relieving spinal nerve compression include a procedure called spinal fusion.
+Fusion is used to help the spine regain stability after the surgical removal of bone, disc and other tissues.
 Fusions, which involve additional steps after a nerve decompression surgery, are more likely to be needed following laminectomy.
 This is because a whole section of the vertebra, the lamina, is completely removed during that procedure, leaving the spine in a weakened state.

-Open back spinal stenosis surgery that requires spinal fusion carries several risks.
-These risks are classified under the general condition known as failed back surgery syndrome (FBSS), and could be related to infection, hardware failure, bone graft rejection, nerve damage, and other potential side effects and risk factors.
+Open back spinal stenosis surgery that requires traditional open spinal fusion carries several risks.
+These risks are classified under the general condition known as failed back surgery syndrome (FBSS) and could be related to infection, hardware failure, bone graft rejection, nerve damage and other potential side effects and risk factors.

-At Laser Spine Institute, our surgeons and medical experts have experienced great success using safe and effective endoscopic techniques to treat spinal stenosis.
-With a quicker recuperation period than other treatments like open back surgery, our minimally invasive outpatient procedures can help you return to an active lifestyle in no time.
-Our procedures require smaller incisions, no hardware insertion, no bone graft material, and also have a higher rate of success than open-back surgeries.
-If you would like a free MRI or CT scan review, or want to learn more information about our state-of-the-art facilities, contact us today.
+At Laser Spine Institute, our surgeons and medical experts have experienced great success using effective, minimally invasive techniques to treat spinal stenosis.
+With a quicker recuperation period than other treatments like open back surgery, our minimally invasive, outpatient procedures can help you return to an active lifestyle.
+Our procedures require smaller incisions, no hardware insertion, no bone graft material and also have a higher rate of success than open back surgeries.
+If you would like a free review of your MRI or CT scan, or want to learn more about our state-of-the-art facilities, contact us today.